 Bodega

 Bodega Taqueria on Leith Walk has been around since 2013.
-Just like El Cartel, the menu is small.
-Seven starters or sides, and seven tacos.
+The menu is small with seven starters or sides and seven tacos.
 Their Instagram mentions the food is Mexican-ish, as the tacos aren’t quite the same as what you’ll find on the streets of Mexico.
 Just think avant-garde, hipster Mexican food of the highest quality.

 Vanesa and I took advantage of an amazing special – 4 of the 8 taco options for £25.
 With a couple of starters and two cocktails, our total bill was under £50.
 Quite reasonable considering the exceptional quality of the tacos.
-The menu is changing regularly depending on what’s in season in Scotland.
-But I have to say they had the best fish tacos I’ve ever had, even compared to the months I spent living on the coast in Mexico.
+The menu is changing regularly, depending on what’s in season in Scotland.
+However, I must say they have some of the best fish tacos I’ve ever had, even compared to the months I spent living on the coast in Mexico.

 The Basement